johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-08-docusaurus-structured-data-faqs-mdx/index.md

 Some things to note about this component:

 - The code is written in JavaScript, but it's using [TypeScript types via JSDoc](../2021-11-22-typescript-vs-jsdoc-javascript/index.md).
 I don't believe you can write MDX components in TypeScript (please someone let me know if it turns out this is possible).
-But static typing is still useful, and still possible thanks to JSDoc.
+But static typing is useful, and still possible thanks to JSDoc.
 - On that, we have a `types.d.ts` file that contains the types for the component.
 Using TypeScript directly is still possible alongside JSDoc, as long as there is no runtime code in the file, and a definition file (which the `types.d.ts` file is), has no runtime code.
 We can simply use it to store types that we import into the component.
 - The component expects an `faqs` prop.
 This is an array of FAQs.
 Each FAQ is an object with a `question` and `answer` property.
 The component then renders the FAQs as markdown, and the same information as JSON-LD Structured Data.
 We're using the Google guidelines for [FAQ Structured Data](https://developers.google.com/search/docs/appearance/structured-data/faqpage#examples).
 - The component renders a `h2` tag titled "FAQs".
 Under that, each FAQ is rendered with a `h3` tag and the answer sits directly below it.

-## Using the component
+## Importing our MDX component

-Now the `FAQStructuredData` component is created, we can use it in our MDX files.
-We can import it and create and array called `faqs` like so:
+Now the `FAQStructuredData` component is created, we can use it in our MDX (or straight MD) files.
+We can import the component and create an array called `faqs` like so:

 ```mdx
 ---